pioneers/shepherd/shepherd/tests/TESTING DOCS.md

   * TO

     * A LCM target must follow the header, separated by the keyword TO.
 This is the LCM channel that the EMIT statement send specified header to.

   * WITH can then be specified to set the arguments into the header from the namespace.
 This must follow the header specified by TO.
 The WITH statement looks something like this, `WITH 'argument in header' = argument`.
 The name of the argument in the header must be surrounded by single quotes.
 It is worth noting that this is the reverse of the WITH statement used in WAIT.

   * Multiple WITH statements may be specified in order to set multiple arguments in the header.
 The order of these statements is undefined.

-Usage: `EMIT <header> TO <target> WHERE <assignment>...`
+Usage: `EMIT <header> TO <target> WITH <assignment>...`